Shopify/liquid/filters/prepend.md

 title: prepend
 ---

-Concatenates a string to the beginning of a string.
+Adds the specified string to the beginning of another string.

 ```liquid
 {% raw %}